-Counselling was not my first profession, but over 30 years of working as a helping professional (humanitarian aid, international education, social services) has led me here.
-I have experienced my own personal and professional challenges and changes; having reinvented myself numerous times professionally and lived in multiple countries.
+Counselling was not my first profession, but over 30 years of working as a helping professional has led me here.
+I bring my experiences, here and abroad, as an educator, humanitarian aid and international development professional, trainer and coach into my therapy work.

-As an educator/teacher, I experienced how creativity is an essential human resource and takes courage to do.
+As a teacher, I experienced how creativity is an essential human resource and takes courage to do.
 Coaching newcomers to Canada helped me to appreciate acculturation challenges, personal strength and adaptability to major life transitions.
-As a humanitarian, I witnessed poor and oppressed people confronting violence and injustices.
-Yet, I observed staggering resilience.
+While working overseas, I witnessed people in chronic poverty and in crises showing staggering resilience.

-In the spirit of being a life long learner, I continue to improve myself as a Psychotherapist.
-I have done specific training in EFT and am currently doing on-going training in Hakomi.
+In the spirit of being a life long learner, I continue to improve myself as a psychotherapist.
+I have done specific training in EFT and am currently doing on-going training in the Hakomi method.
 I am also a passionate mental health advocate.

 Our experiences shape who we are and I am grateful for all of mine thus far.
 I have come to realize that connecting in a meaningful way and helping others has become a way to construct meaning in my life.
 It has shaped me to become, not only the person I am today, but also the kind of psychotherapist I am and how I practice.